bassosimone/inabox/README.md

-# github.com/ooni/inabox
+# github.com/ooni/e2etesting

-Check whether probes work with OONI backends.
+End to end testing of OONI probes and backends.